jaeyoun-chang/u_city_capstone/README.md

 * the characteristics of the company's customers compared to general republic should be clarified
 * a forecasting model to predict customers' response for a marketing campaign needs to be developed

-### Datasets

-* Udacity_AZDIAS_052018.csv:
-  Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns)
-* Udacity_CUSTOMERS_052018.csv:
-  Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns)
-* Udacity_MAILOUT_052018_TRAIN.csv:
-  Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns)
-* DIAS Information Levels: a top-level list of attributes and descriptions in Excel
-* DIAS Attribute: a detailed mapping of data values for each feature in alphabetical order in Excel

 ### Part 0 - Data understanding and pre-processing

 There are 5 datasets given: